 Mr. Leo King, P. Geo., President of the Company, is a Qualified Person ("QP") as defined by National Instrument 43-101 and has supervised the preparation of the foregoing technical information.

-The following were the exploration project costs incurred during the year:
+The following were the exploration project costs incurred during the year in the Keg Mountain Property: